 From a routing perspective, over a shared-cost peering relationship a domain only advertises its internal routes/prefixes and the routes that it has learned from its customers.
 This restriction ensures that only packets destined to the local domain or one of its customers is received over the shared-cost peering relationship.
 This implies that the routes that have been learned from a provider or from another shared-cost peer is not advertised over a shared-cost peering relationship.
 This is motivated by economical reasons.
-If a domain were to advertise the routes that it learned from a provider over a shared-cost peering relationship that does not bring revenue, it would have allowed its shared-cost peer to use the link with its provider without any payment.
-If a domain were to advertise the routes it learned over a shared-cost peering over another shared-cost peering relationship, it would have allowed these shared-cost peers to use its own network (which may span one or more continents) freely to exchange packets.
+If a domain were to advertise the routes that it learned from a provider over a shared-cost peering relationship revenue, it would have allowed its shared-cost peer to use the link with its provider without any payment.
+If a domain were to advertise the routes it learned over a shared-cost peering relationship, it would have allowed these shared-cost peers to use its own network (which may span one or more continents) freely to exchange packets.